shakahl/LibreAutomate-C-Sharp/README.md

 1. Open Au.sln in Visual Studio.
 Ignore "failed to load project" errors.
 2. Build solution (not just the startup project).
 3. Switch to platform x86, build solution, switch back to AnyCPU.
-4. Run Aedit project.
+4. Run Au.Editor project.
 It should open the editor window.